mneedes/mos/README.md

 It is intended for low thread count applications, e.g.: "fun personal projects."

+MOS was originally developed on a SGS-Thomson STM32F4Discovery.
+The provided HAL layer example should work immediately with the STM32F4Discovery or similar boards.
+Otherwise you will need to create your own HAL to try it out.

 Design Goals:
 + RTOS: Hard priorities and bounded execution
 + Thread timers based on SysTick